January 12, 2022

 If you’re a woman who exercises at home this is a must-read article.
-We’ve curated our top 10 on-demand streaming workout service recommendations for the year (aka-exercise on demand programs).
-This is a list of the 10 best exercise programs you can stream into your house that we think are well worth the investment.
+I’ve curated our top 10 on-demand streaming workout service recommendations for the year (aka-exercise on demand programs).
+This is a list of the 10 best exercise programs you can stream into your house that I think are well worth the investment.

-*Read the full post because we’ve added 3 additional services that we don’t mention on the podcast!
-Our list keeps growing.
+*Read the full post because I’ve added 3 additional services that we don’t mention on the podcast!
+My list keeps growing.

 Let’s get started!